 Since you can choose to share the URL for the main shop page or URLs for individual products, you have a lot of freedom to use the online store in different ways.
 For example, add the shop URL to social media profiles and keep building followers there who would buy online.
 Or send links for products to customers you’re chatting with so they can pay remotely while you prepare the order.

 Since you can choose to share the URL for the main shop page or URLs for individual products, you have a lot of freedom to use the online store in different ways

 It is not suitable for high-volume orders, as the order management is non-existent – it would lead to too much manual work, unless of course you can work out a way to stay on top of order confirmations.

-SumUp offers customer support every day of the week via messaging chat (Mondays-Friday 8am-7pm, Saturday-Sunday 8am-5pm) and phone support Monday to Saturday (Monday-Friday 8am-7pm, Saturdays 8am-5pm).
+SumUp offers customer support every day of the week via messaging chat and over the phone (Mondays-Friday 8am-7pm, Saturday-Sunday 8am-5pm).

 Alternatively, you can email SumUp, but replies are typically slower that way and only given during SumUp’s working hours.
 There is also an online help section for popular queries and user guides.

 The SumUp App is frequently updated to fix bugs and add new features, which is a good sign that SumUp is prioritising customer experiences.
 Perhaps they will also fix the little bugs we found, and add order management features down the line.

 If you’re looking for the quickest way to set up an online shop, we have not seen a faster way to do it than SumUp Online Store Starter.
 There are minimal settings to edit, few setup steps and the lack of design options means you don’t have to think about aesthetics at all.